John Carew: Trial and conviction for tax evasion

 In June 2020, Carew's apartment in Skillebekk, Norway was searched by the authorities investigating his tax arrangements.
 In 2021, Carew formally requested that the authorities register him as living in Norway; the tax authorities had requested his arrest a short time before that.

 A lower court trial began in October 2022, with Carew accused of several counts of tax evasion amounting Norwegian kroner 5.4 million between 2014 and 2019.
 The trial lasted two weeks.

 For the period of the alleged evasion, Carew claimed that he did not live in Norway (if one lives in Norway for more than 183 days in a year, then Norwegian law says that one has to pay taxes to Norway).
 The trial showed that Carew's debit card was, in 2014, used between 900 and 1000 times in Norway—mostly at golf courses.
 The prosecution showed spreadsheets which marked every day in which the government claimed that he had been in Norway, the spreadsheets indicated 259 days in 2015 and 299 days, 282 days and 289 days in other years.
 Further testimony showed that Carew, after his time playing for Lyon, told French tax authorities that in 2005 and 2006 he was living in Norway, when in fact he had moved from Norway in 2000 and not moved back.
 Carew's apartment in London was rented-out in the long-term in 2017, according to the prosecution.
 Furthermore, Carew's work that year was mainly in Norway.

 Carew pleaded guilty to acting "grossly negligently" in regards to his taxes, but not with intent to defraud.
 On 16 November 2022, Carew was sentenced to 14 months in prison and a 537,268 Norwegian Kroner fine.
 (The maximum prison sentence for the tax evasion charges is six years—the prosecuting authority asked for two years.)
 In December 2022, media said that Carew will not appeal the verdict.
+In June 2023, media said that Carew is working as a permanent employee for the Norwegian Football Federation, or NFF; also, the justice system mandated that he [continue to] wear Electronic tagging [until his sentence has been served].